Lizhen0909/PyLSHvec/README.md

 Here are issues I can think of:

 * Some NCBI taxonomy id may never be predicted since not all ids have train data.
 * Data is not balanced.
-Some ids (e.g. a specified species) have much more data than other ids, which makes  prediction may prefer to the rich-data ids.
+Some ids (e.g. a specified species) have much more data than others, which makes prediction may prefer to the rich-data ids.
 * Strain (even some species) prediction is terrible.
-Don't expected it.
+Don't expect it.

 #### RefDB viruses classfication model